robotopia-x/research/other_games/runMarco.md

 1. "repeat x times" for more complex movement "stair like"
 1. nested loops
 1. while loops are introduced
+>Stopped at level 22 due to slow progress and few changes per level

 # What's Good / Bad